stormtrooper01/rts_lab3.2/README.md

-# rts_lab3.2
+# 💻 Lab work #3.2
-The 6th lab work for the intelligent embedded systems class.
+> The 6th lab work for the intelligent embedded systems class